Chart Color Schemes

 Cultural Diversity

-Peakhurst is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Peakhurst was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Peakhurst has a high level of cultural diversity, with 33.5% of its population born overseas and 41.4% speaking a language other than English at home.
-The predominant religion in Peakhurst is Christianity, accounting for 62.5% of the population, compared to 49.7% across Greater Sydney.
-Regarding ancestry, the top three groups are Australian (17.7%), English (16.3%), and Other (13.4%).
+Christianity is the predominant religion in Peakhurst, accounting for 62.5% of residents, compared to 49.7% across Greater Sydney.
+The top three ancestry groups in Peakhurst are Australian (17.7%), English (16.3%), and Other (13.4%).

 Frequently Asked Questions - Diversity